satansdeer/satansdeer.github.com/content/legacy-posts/static-type-checking-js/index.md

 ## Conclusion And My Thoughts

-Static type checking is a very powerful instrument.
+Static type checking is a powerful instrument.
 It allows preventing bugs by defining clear contracts for your units of code.
 It adds some noise when you read and you have to type (pun intended) a bit more.

 In this article, I used Flow as an example of static type checking tool.
 There are others, you can use TypeScript, Elm, ReasonML etc.